jaiganesh2108/EventRegisterReactApp/README.md

 # React + Vite
 <h1>Event Registeration app:</h1>
-  this app helps to register the user for options like hackathon, workshop, webinar
+  this app helps to register the user for options like hackathon, workshop, webinar This is just the frontend work! (no backend integration)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rule Currently, two official plugins are available: